• Skip to main content

 chocolate trifle method

-A perfect Christmas dessert?
+The perfect chocolate dessert?

 The things that make this one stand out, though, as a candidate for the perfect Christmas dessert are: